jonigl/mcp-client-for-ollama/README.md

-# MCP Local Client POC
+# Simple MCP Client for Ollama

 A simple client implementation for interacting with Model Context Protocol (MCP) servers using Ollama models.